gvacaliuc/elec240website/docs/lab6/experiment_6-3.md

 Choosing the values of the $a_k$'s and $b_k$'s is the art of *filter design,* which we'll look at in the next part.
-For now, we'll just try a few simple values for *a* and *b*.
+For now, we'll just try a few simple values for $\vec{a}$ and $\vec{b}$.
 As a tip, record the characteristics of each filter we look at - you will be asked to summarize each type at the end of experiment 9.4.

 !!! tip
     Record the characteristics of each filter as you look at them - **you will